 Each chair I work on is meticulously chosen and lovely refurbished.
 I spend hours hunting through secondhand stores and online furniture postings to find pieces with potential.
 When I find a piece I love I haul it home and strip it down.
 I am always careful to preserve as much of the original foam and webbing as possible.
-My goal is to bring my vision alive while respecting the environment keeping waste to a minimum.
+My goal is to bring my vision alive while respecting the environment and keeping waste to a minimum.

 Once the staples and old material have been removed (a tedious process!)
 I select the fabric, trim, corresponding paint and other art mediums that I’ll use for re-upholstering.
 For this collection I created different coloured hand painted mosaic patterned fabrics.
 I used the fabrics to re-upholster sections of each lounge.